 Architecture cannot be confined to a singular dimension.
 Architecture has layers.
 Architecture is one of the most multidisciplinary fields which gives freedom to understand through a diverse array of educational resources offering varying perspectives by expressing ideas through essays, photography, sketching, quotes, comics.
 It is the most rooted art form in the world.
 One doesn’t need to be an architect to be an art architecture enthusiast.
 From ideological works to noteworthy structures, this list has it all.

-Below is a list of some of the most intriguing architecture books which explore architecture through a social, political, cultural, and environmental lens.
+Below is a list of some of the most intriguing architecture books for architecture enthusiasts which explore architecture through a social, political, cultural, and environmental lens.

 This book is the best example of a classic introduction to the basic elements of architecture.
 The informative illustrations give a clear description of the concepts throughout the book featuring sections on circulation, light, views, and site context, along with considerations of environmental factors, building codes, and contemporary examples of form, space, and order in a built environment.